The First Year (PGY-1)

 - 2 months outpatient triage psychiatry as NPOD at the VA Medical Center

-During this year, residents are first exposed to ECT at the University Hospital Inpatient Psychiatry Unit, the triage/evaluation service at the VA Hospital, Addiction Psychiatry, the Consultation Liaison Service of University Hospital and Geriatric Psychiatry.
+During this year, residents are first exposed to ECT, Forensics, triage/evaluation service at the VA Hospital, Addiction Psychiatry, and Consultation Liaison Service of University Hospital.
 Residents on the Consultation Liaison Service evaluate acute medical/surgical patients at University Hospital and the VA Medical Center, dealing with often complex medical-psychiatric interactions and numerous interdisciplinary issues.
 Two hours of teaching rounds each day ensure close supervision.

 The course work shifts correspondingly.
 Seminars focus on advanced clinical psychiatry, basics of psychotherapy, and psychological testing.
 By the end of the PGY-2 year, residents have an in-depth knowledge of each of the major syndromes and can competently work with the entire range of acute inpatients, having used state-of-the-art treatment methods in a variety of settings.
 They can triage efficiently and choose the best treatment alternative for each patient presenting to an Emergency Service.

 - Outpatient psychiatry at the Upstate Clinic (private office with computer and webcam for recording therapy sessions)